 The following companies have provided components for my test lab as part of a review process:

 Supermicro: Various servers, SSE-X24 and SSE-X3348T switches, Microserver.

 Scale Computing: one 3-node HC1000 cluster and a remote archive node.

 RetroUI: NFR software licences.

 For more details on how any why this practice comes about, see here.
-The above list does not not include access to products or services that I may be offered as part of my status as a vExpert for 2013.
+The above list does not not include access to products or services that I may be offered as part of my status as a vExpert.
 Although that status is largely based upon my activities as a blogger the perks are offered to all vExperts across the board.

 Trevor Pott is a full-time nerd from Edmonton, Alberta, Canada.
-He splits his time between systems administration, technology writing (primarily for The Register,) and consulting.
+He is cofounder of eGeek Consulting Ltd. and splits his time between systems administration, consulting and technology writing.
 As a consultant he helps Silicon Valley start-ups better understand systems administrators and how to sell to them.

 If you are looking for someone to develop technical marketing material or do content creation take a wander over to eGeek.ca.
 We also assist vendors with grokking the variegations in the IT market.
 This ranges from market analysis to helping refine feature focus, develop go-to-market strategies and narrowing market targeting for specific campaigns.
 The eGeek website links to a price menu with a comprehensive list of our offerings.